Chimney Cap

 Chimney Cap Installation Cost

 While you can install a chimney cap on your own, it’s best left to experienced professionals.
-That’s because they’ll ensure that all measurements are accurate, the screws and bolts are fastened tight, and, most of all, they’ll have the required tools and protective gear to do the job safely and accurately.
+They’ll ensure that all measurements are accurate, the screws and bolts are fastened tight, and, most of all, they’ll have the required tools and protective gear to do the job safely and accurately.

 A DIY project would cost you around 100 USD.
 However, if you go with professional help: a chimney sweep would charge you around 130 USD, whereas a fireplace company would charge 170 USD for the installation.